engichang1467/3D-Math-Engine/README.md

 # 3D Math Engine

-Developing a 3D math engine in C++ that can perform basic calculations with vectors, matrices, and Quaternions.
+- Developing a 3D math engine in C++ that can perform basic calculations with vectors, matrices, and Quaternions.
+- If you want to check it out, you are welcome to play around on ```main.cpp```, and check out the [documentation](https://github.com/engichang1467/3D-Math-Engine/wiki).

 ## Engine can now perform
 - [x] Vectors
-- [ ] Matrices
+- [x] Matrices
 - [ ] Quaternions

 ## How to use it?